What is the Hubble Telescope?

 However, it has also caused some damage in its nearly 30 years of life.

-In 1990, shortly after its launch, flaws in the telescope's primary mirror were discovered that were causing blurred images.
+In 1990, shortly after its launch, flaws were discovered in the telescope's primary mirror that caused blurry images.

 This required an expensive and extensive repair mission by astronauts to replace or repair the mirror.